 Answer: It's a lie.
 A trick.
 And now these tricks are played on unsuspecting suckers like me who don't know any better.
 The media often publishes false headlines in their newspapers, radio stations broadcast false or shocking 'news items', and friends trick one another.

-So how Spanish am I REALLY?
-Okay.
-I'm not THAT Spanish.
+So how Spanish am I really?
+Perhaps not as Spanish as I thought.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.